Ready, Set, Snow — Winterfest is Here!All Posts

 With Winterfest, all of the above is possible — and more!

 Why teachers love Winterfest

 Your class is counting down the days until winter break, and it’s possible they’ll start to disengage as the holidays inch closer — especially if you’re teaching remotely.

-But with all the new, limited-time features the festival has to offer, students will be eagerly asking to play Prodigy Math Game (and answer more math questions) all day long!
+But with all the new, limited-time features the festival has to offer, students can ask to play Prodigy Math (and answer more math questions) all day long!